iiccsss/iiccsss.github.io/_pages/venue.md

 	}
 </style>

 IICCSSS 2024 will take place in Osnabrück, Germany.
-Some relevant travel tips can be found [here](https://www.uni-osnabrueck.de/en/university/university-maps/arrival).
+Check out some travel tips on how to get to Osnabrück [here](https://www.uni-osnabrueck.de/en/university/university-maps/arrival).
 We will be hosted by University of Osnabrück, and our main venue will be Building 32 (Barbarastraße 7, 49076 Osnabrück).